 Renaissance (meaning ‘rebirth’ in French) or Rinascimento is conventionally regarded as the era in Europe following the Middle Ages that was characterized by the renewed interest in Classical art, philosophy, and values.
-Roughly corresponding to the period between late 14th century to the early 17th century, many historians consider this epoch to coincide with a cultural and artistic revival in Western Europe, with its epicenter in Italy (or more specifically Florence).
+Roughly corresponding to the period between the late 14th century to the early 17th century, many historians consider this epoch to coincide with a cultural and artistic revival in Western Europe, with its epicenter in Italy (or more specifically Florence).
 Other academics have also noted how the Renaissance possibly brought about a shift in focus to humanist values, thus resulting in not only pertinent artworks about also challenging the norms of established science, philosophy, and even religion.
 So without further ado, let us take a gander at ten factors that may have played their crucial role in the advent and evolution of what we know as the Renaissance Era.

 1) The Catalysts for Renaissance –